datascienceclubUVU/UVU-2022-2023/Projects Hub/Fall 2022 Club Project/Pandas Overview.md

               1. Create dictionaries for data to add to the dataframes.
               2. Create the dataframes.
               3. Union the dataframes by calling the "concat" method.
+              SYNTAX: .concat([list of dataframes])
               CODE SAMPLE
                   import pandas as pd

-                  # Create dictionaries for data to add to the dataframes
+                  # create dictionaries for data to add to the dataframes
                   data1 = {'Store': ['Orem', 'Provo', 'Lindon'], 'Item': ['Apple', 'Banana', 'Orange'], 'Price': [2.0, 3.0, 4.0]}
                   data2 = {'Store': ['Draper', 'Sandy', 'Murray'], 'Item': ['Grapes', 'Strawberries', 'Mangoes'], 'Price': [1.25, 0.85, 4.75]}

-                  # Create the dataframes
+                  # create the dataframes
                   df1 = pd.DataFrame(data=data1)
                   df2 = pd.DataFrame(data=data2)

-                  # Union the dataframes
+                  # union the dataframes
                   df = pd.concat([df1, df2])
                   df
       * Query a Dataframe